gokemon/daycare_review/my_docs/1~project-two-requirements.md

 * Code reviews: Week 7

 ## Project Feedback + Evaluation
 - **Project Workflow**: Did you complete the user stories, wireframes, task tracking, and/or ERDs, as specified above?
-Did you use source control as expected for the phase of the program you’re in (detailed above)?
+Did you use source control as expected for the phase of the program youâ€™re in (detailed above)?

 - **Technical Requirements**: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?